2021 London mayoral election: Before the delay (2018–2020)

 The incumbent mayor Sadiq Khan announced in June 2018 that he intended to stand for re-election.
 Later that year, he received enough nominations from local party groups and trade unions affiliated to the Labour Party that he was automatically re-selected to be the party's candidate.
 His re-selection followed speculation that a figure from the left wing of his party could challenge him for the candidacy.
 This speculation followed disagreements about the "direction of the party" between Khan and Jeremy Corbyn, who was the leader of the party nationally at the time.
 Khan announced in early 2020 that part of his election platform would be to deliver a "green new deal for the city".
 This would include making London carbon neutral by 2030 and opposing building a third runway at Heathrow Airport.

 The Conservative Party selected Shaun Bailey as its candidate in September 2018.
 In his selection campaign, he emphasised fighting crime.
 This included "maximising" CCTV coverage of London as an alternative to increasing the number of police officers and giving automatic jail terms for acid attacks.
 In the weeks after his selection, Bailey was criticised for sharing an Islamophobic tweet attacking Sadiq Khan.
 He was also criticised for controversial views he had published earlier in his career about multiculturalism, Islam and Hinduism.
-He will be the first Conservative mayoral candidate to also stand in the London Assembly election at the same time.
+He was the first Conservative mayoral candidate to also stand in the London Assembly election at the same time.

 The Green Party chose Siân Berry as their candidate in February 2019.
 She had been their mayoral candidate in the 2008 and 2016 elections and had served as co-leader of the party since 2018.
 She launched her campaign with a focus on housing, calling for a "people's land bank" which would let communities bring empty buildings and land back into use.